-Roasted vegetables provide an easy, nutrient-dense, festive side dish.
-For this picture, I chose a combination of fingerling potatoes, red onion and Brussels sprouts.
-I thought the colors were perfect for the holidays!
+Roasted vegetables provide an easy festive side dish.
+A combination of fingerling potatoes, red onion and green beans is colorful and perfect for the holidays!
 You can choose whichever vegetables you’d like.
 Just toss them with a healthy saturated fat that can withstand higher heats like ghee, lard, tallow, bacon fat, etc and sprinkle with some Celtic sea salt and you’ll be good to go!

 Roast Beef Tenderloin

 - Place the tenderloin in a shallow baking dish.
 Stir together tamari and vinegar and pour over the roast.
 Season the meat with all the garlic and black pepper.
 Marinate for 4 hours, rotating after 2 hours.
 Let the roast sit at room temperature for 1 hour before cooking.

 - Preheat the oven to 425ºF and adjust the rack to the middle position.
 Place a large skillet over medium-high heat for 2 minutes.
 Add the ghee and swirl the pan to coat.
 Place the roast on the skillet and cook for 3-4 minutes until bottom is turning golden brown.
 Using a pair of tongs, turn the meat and cook for another 3-4 minutes until golden brown.
 Repeat this until all 4 sides are seared.

 - Transfer the roast to a large baking sheet, insert the thermometer in the thickest part of the roast and place in the oven.
 Roast for about 25-35 minutes, until thermometer reads 125ºF for medium-rare.
 Remove from the oven and let the meat rest for 10 minutes before serving.